 The facilitator is a balancing act: being present but not too present, guiding but not interfering, being precise but letting people think... these are all difficult concepts to master and can quickly lead to positions that are problematic for the success of the project.
 Here are some of the most common pitfalls:

-• think follow-up!
-The objective remains the deliverable, but the facilitator must include the next stage in project management, i.e. what you do with the product.
+- think follow-up!
+The objective remains the deliverable, but the facilitator must include the next stage in the management of the project, i.e. what you do with the product.

 The autonomy and collaborative spirit required for the work of the project team must be part of a corporate culture that values them.
 If this awareness is not tangible, operational staff will be able to do as much as they can, but their work will have little impact.
 Over and above the commercial argument that the facilitator can leverage the company's strengths, it is a role that helps to support managers, operational staff and even directors in their functions, putting the company on a modern footing.